How much does a chimney liner cost to install?

 Aluminum chimney liner installation costs $625 to $2,250 on average or $10 to $30 per linear foot.
 A complete aluminum flue liner kit costs $120 to $350, which includes all required parts.
 While aluminum is the cheapest chimney liner, it’s only suitable for medium heat gas appliances.

-Aluminum liners are lightweight and easy to work with, but they rust easier than stainless steel, and its lifespan is around five years.
+Aluminum liners are lightweight and easy to work with, but they rust easier than stainless steel and only last around 5 years.

 Thermocrete / Ceramic Chimney Liner Cost